Menu

 Putting PCR into real-time

 Three letters have been very busy in 2020: P. C. and R. The Polymerase Chain Reaction.
-It’s a tiny, thermally controlled, cyclical, enzyme-driven, chemical reaction which lets scientists identify the Read More …
+It’s a tiny, thermally controlled, cyclical, enzyme-driven, chemical reaction that lets scientists identify the Read More …

 CategoriesLaboratory methods, PCRTagsMicrobiology, Pathology laboratory